Nursing

 As we prepare to celebrate Memorial Day and those who gave their lives for our country, it’s important to note that many did so as medical professionals.
 Currently, 1.3 million people serve in our military, and more than seven percent of them serve in healthcare-related positions.
 Many service members live in New York.
 The state is home to five military bases, including Fort Hamilton Army Base in Brooklyn, just minutes from St. Paul’s School of Nursing’s two campuses.

 According to the Bureau of Labor Statistics, military healthcare personnel provide medical services to active duty servicemen and women and their families and in some cases, retired servicemen and women.
 These medical professionals may work as part of a patient-service team with doctors, nurses, or other healthcare specialists.
-Some focus on emergency medical treatment in combat or remote areas, while others may provide more routine medical and dental services, test samples in labs, maintain pharmacy supplies, or perform diagnostic procedures in clinics or hospitals.
+Some focus on emergency medical treatment in combat or remote areas, while others may provide more routine medical services, test samples in labs, maintain pharmacy supplies, or perform diagnostic procedures in clinics or hospitals.

 Here are four key medical opportunities in the military: